-Good oral health in childhood contributes to a better wellbeing and improved dental outcomes in adulthood- less decay and the loss of fewer natural teeth.
-The Gold Coast region was above the Queensland state rate for 2016/17 for dental hospitalisations.
-The Gold Coast PHN region rate per 100,000 people for children aged 0-9 years for dental hospitalisations was 775 compared to Queensland state at 675 per 100,000 people per year 7.
+Good oral health in childhood contributes to better wellbeing and improved dental outcomes in adulthood- less decay and the loss of fewer natural teeth.
+The GCPHN region was above the Queensland state rate for 2016-2017 for dental hospitalisations.
+The GCPHN region's rate per 100,000 people for dental hospitalisations for children aged 0-9 years was 775 compared to Queensland State at 675 per 100,000 people per year9.